Causal Machine Learning: A Survey and Open Problems: Causal Natural Language Processing

-\citet{alzantot-etal-2018-generating} expose that sentiment analysis models can be fooled by synonym substitution attacks, as illustrated by their adversarial examples in \Cref{tab:text_adversarial_examples}.
+\textbf{Certified Robustness Against Natural Language Attacks} \citet{alzantot-etal-2018-generating} expose that sentiment analysis models can be fooled by synonym substitution attacks, as illustrated by their adversarial examples in \Cref{tab:text_adversarial_examples}.
 This has motivated a myriad of works making NLP models more robust against such attacks \cite{scpn,hotflip,safer,adversarial_text}.

 \citet{zhao2022certified} take a causal perspective on the natural language attack problem and frame the source of adversarial vulnerability as the spurious association induced by confounders. \Cref{fig:ciss_dag} illustrates their Causal DAG.
 For instance, when considering a movie review ($\rmX$) from the IMBD dataset \cite{imdb}, a professional reviewer likely uses jargon ($\rmN$), has high standards, and therefore, is likelier to assign a lower score on average.
 This spurious association can be exploited, e.g., by adding more jargon words to a positive movie review.